History of Glen House

 The Glen House, rented from the O’Doherty family, became the administrative headquarters of Glenfield Camp.
 In August 1914 on the outbreak of war, the British Government began enlisting young men and quickly set up camps to train these new recruits.
 Clonmany, with proximity to established military Forts at Leenan and Dunree and access by rail to Derry via the Lough Swilly Railway, was an obvious location.
 On November 4th the Royal Inniskilling Fusiliers came to “Glenfield”, the new camp by the Glen House – only two stone pillars on the roadside now remain to mark the entrance to the field.
 Galvanized huts, mounted on concrete blocks, were laid out in rows from the road to the top of the field to accommodate upwards of 1,000 recruits and military personnel.
 Water was piped from the Glenevin River nearby.

 In the 1920s the O Doherty estate was taken over by the Free State Government and the Land Commission divided the land among local tenants.
 The Glen House was bought by John Doherty, the Principal of Tiernasligo N.S. who raised his family there.

-The present owners in 2005 modernised the Glen House, a popular B&B and made it an ideal haven for visitors to experience a great welcome and for everyone who needs a rest and refreshments in the Tearoom after their walk to the waterfall.
+The present owners in 2005 modernized the Glen House, a popular B&B, and made it an ideal haven for visitors to experience a great welcome and for everyone who needs a rest and refreshments after their walk to the waterfall.
 The Rose Cottage Shop offers alongside its beautiful selection of locally sourced Arts and Crafts, Tea / Coffee, Homebaked Treats, and Ice Cream.